cloud-gov/cg-site/app-deployment/django.md

 ## Setting Up the Database

-Working in Django and Cloud Foundry is easiest if you're using a hosted database like Amazon's RDS.
-If you aren't already using RDS, I recommend it because the default configuration is much more sane than the default Postgres/MySQL install on Ubuntu.

-If you are using RDS, you'll need to change your `settings.py ` and set one environment variable to get the database up and connect.
+**First, read [the database guide](databases.md).** If you are using RDS, you'll need to change your `settings.py ` and set one environment variable to get the database up and connect.
 In your `settings.py` make sure you import the package we added to the `requirements.txt` file above:

 ```python
 import dj_database_url